 Although it never stopped being a symbol of Black pride, the clenched fist (also known as the BLM fist) has made a major comeback with Black Lives Matter supporters of all races, following the murder of George Floyd in Minneapolis in May 2020 by a White policeman who pressed his knee into Floyd’s neck for more than nine minutes.
 Tributes to George Floyd can be seen across the globe—here are 26 powerful murals dedicated to him.

 Black Lives Matter was founded in 2013 following the acquittal of George Zimmerman for the murder of Trayvon Martin, an unarmed black teenager, and the raised fist has become a symbol for the movement.
 You can even buy it in the form of a “Black Lives Matter Lapel Pin” on Amazon for $9.95.
-Here’s a list of which BLM charities and organizations you can support.
+Here’s a list of which BLM charities and organizations to support.

 For more on this important issue, see our guide to the Fight Against Racism.